CaVanRay/Car-Catalogue/README.md

 ## How the Program Works

-1. On start, it attempts to load CarCatalogue.txt.
+1. On start, it attempts to load `CarCatalogue.txt`.

 2. The main menu is displayed with options to:
    - Print the catalogue